Preparation

 A global perspective on (forced) migration

 All over the world, millions of people are forcibly displaced.
-The numbers have skyrocketed, especially in recent years, and are higher than ever before in the nearly 70-year long history of the UN Refugee Agency (UNHCR).
-Only a very small proportion of the world's displaced people are seeking refuge in Europe.Facts & Figures:
+The numbers have skyrocketed, especially in recent years, and are higher than ever before in the 70-year history of the UN Refugee Agency (UNHCR).
+Only a very small proportion of the world's displaced people are seeking refuge in Europe, most people are hosted in neighbouring countries of their own country of origin.

 (Forced) migration to and in Europe

-- In reality, however, political circumstances (parties in government, etc.), the implementation and duration of the respective asylum procedures, and the living conditions of people seeking asylum and protection vary greatly.
+- In reality, however, the political circumstances (parties in government, etc.), the implementation and duration of the respective asylum procedures as well as the living conditions of refugees in the respective EU host state differ greatly.
+Although the EU claims that the reform is intended to create common regulations, the reform is kept in such a way that great differences persist

 Consequences of the European migration policy